 Very simply, start by wetting your hair in the shower and towel drying off excess water so that it is still wet but not dripping.
 Pour a small amount of flax oil into your palm and gently massage it all over your scalp.

 Next comb the oil through your hair, perhaps adding a little more to the comb occasionally if you have longer locks.
-Then wrap up your hair in a very warm towel and leave the oil in for 15 to 20 minutes.
+Then wrap up your hair in a towel, briefly warmed in the oven (but not too hot), and leave the oil in for 15 to 20 minutes.

 After that time you can wash your hair with a light, natural shampoo but you won’t need any conditioner as the flax oil will leave your hair far softer and shinier than a regular conditioner.